IMVO Data Privacy Notice

 - To fulfil our legitimate business interests – IMVO also may process your personal data to pursue our legitimate business interests, which shall include planning for, conducting and monitoring the activities of IMVO, providing service information, etc.

 - Where you have consented – for certain types of information, IMVO may rely on your consent to the use of such information.
 Our policy is to keep to the minimum necessary, any data where the basis for processing is your consent.
-In that event, you will have been asked for your explicit and specific consent, and you will be entitled to withdraw your consent at any time by contacting us using the contact details at the bottom of this policy.
-Please note that if you withdraw your consent we may not be able to continue providing you with the service to which the consent related.
+In that event, you will have been asked for your explicit and specific consent, and you will be entitled to withdraw your consent at any time by contacting us using the contact details at the bottom of this notice.
+Please note that if you withdraw your consent, we may not be able to continue providing you with the service to which the consent related.

 IMVO will only use your information for the purposes for which it was collected, unless we reasonably consider that we need it for another purpose that is compatible with the original purpose.
 If we need to use your information for an unrelated but compatible purpose, we will notify you in advance of our use of your information and explain the legal basis for this.
 Note that we may process your information without your knowledge or consent where this is required or permitted by applicable law.